 Cohort Terms and Conditions

 The on-site ESL Certification cohort program for Philadelphia is a three (3) semester program.
-Courses begin in Fall 2013 on-site in Philadelphia.
+Courses begin in Spring 2014 on-site in Philadelphia.
 The credits earned in these courses are applicable towards certification as an ESL Program Specialist.

 - Application for Admission - Official application form for admission into Millersville University Graduate Studies.
 Applicants to all degree and certification programs use this application form.
 Must include $40 application fee.
 Click here to apply.